Natural Science Courses

 Ocean 102 – The Changing Oceans (5 credits)

-Historical case studies of research on the ancient oceans, deep-sea exploration, climate change and the oceans, and human impacts on marine life.
+Explores case studies on how the ocean drives our planet's climate system and how humans have altered marine and coastal environments.
 Students consider societal factors affecting progress in marine science, changing popular attitudes toward the oceans, and key current policy implications of marine science.
-Intended for nonmajors.
+All students welcome!

 Philosophy